 Highlights of Rome running include a nearly 9-mile “Rome Sights” tour, including some of the principal landmarks and historic sites (go early or on Sundays!).
 Running along the Tiber River can be a pleasure, especially since a bike path along part of it was put in a few years ago.
 Rome’s three largest parks – Villa Borghese, Villa Ada, and Villa Pamphili are also terrific for running.
 And running on the historic Via Appia Antica and the Parco de Caffarella is one of the most unique runs in the world.
 Southeast of the city, there are running paths passing ancient aqueducts in the Parco degli Acquedotti.
 Northeast of the city, the Valle dell’Aniene is a terrific linear park path.
 And it’s worth the trip to Anzio for the lovely seaside path Note: If you’d like to have a guided running experience in Rome, we highly recommend our affiliate partner Go!
 Running Tours.

 Running in Rome will undoubtedly incorporate some of its famous “seven hills” east of the Tiber, as well as Vatican Hill and Janiculum northwest of the river.
-In terms of public transport, there is are two metro lines, which go round rather than through the historic city.
+For transport, there is are two metro lines, which go round rather than through the historic city.
 There’s an extensive bus system.

 Note: a few key words for runners: Via=street; Villa=Park